Web Content Display (Global)

-Each subject is worth a maximum number of credits – either 10 or 20 credits, depending on the subject.
-Most subjects are worth 10 credits for one semester and 20 credits for a full year.
+Each subject is worth either 10 or 20 credits, depending on the subject.
+Subjects are worth 10 credits for one semester and 20 credits for a full year.

 There are more than 60 SACE subjects in nine areas of learning, as well as 11 modified subjects that allow students with identified intellectual disabilities to demonstrate learning through a range of experiences.